What is the Astral Body?

-According to the oculist Ena Petrovna Blavatsky who the founded the Theosophical Society in 1875, after death the astral body continues as a separate entity, remaining near the deserted physical body until its energy is dissipated.
-Occasionally, it may become visible.
-If she is right about this, it may mean that once you enter your spiritual state after death you would see not only your physical body but also a phantom duplicate of yourself hovering around your corpse.
+According to the oculist Ena Petrovna Blavatsky who the founded the Theosophical Society in 1875, after death the astral body continues as a separate entity.
+It remains near the deserted physical body until its energy is dissipated.
+Occasionally, it will become visible.
+If she is right about this, it means that once you enter your spiritual state after death, you would see not only your physical body.
+You would see a phantom duplicate of yourself hovering around your corpse.
 I would anticipate that it would be quite a hard experience seeing your own corpse, let alone meeting an astral equivalent of yourself at the same time!

-The Blavatski and the Theosophists also claim that mediums do not communicate with the spirits but with these astral shells that contain the memory impressions of the departed person.
-The enigmatic Christians take this argument a step further and claim that the astral shells are animated by demons that wish to trick us into believing that we are in communication with real spirits.
+Blavatsky and the Theosophists also claim that mediums do not communicate with the spirits but with these astral shells that contain the memory impressions of the departed person.
+The enigmatic Christians take this argument a step further.
+They claim that the astral shells are animated by demons that trick us into believing that we are in communication with real spirits.
 Their intent is to lead us away from the paths of righteousness and into hell.

-Most importantly, such spirit communicators can not only give evidence about their own lives but can occasionally tell us things about situations they would not have encountered when on earth.
+Spirit communicators can not only give evidence about their own lives but can occasionally tell us things about situations they would not have encountered when on earth.
 If they were just astral memory traces, they would only be able to give messages up to the point they died.
-However, spirit communicators know all about what has taken place since their death and will often tell the sitter what they have been doing on their way to the consultation.
+However, spirit communicators know all about what has taken place since their death.
+They will often tell the sitter what they have been doing on their way to the consultation.
 Similarly, why should a demon animate a spirit to bring love and comfort?
 Many of the people who come to me go away with their Christian faith restored and a renewed interest in actively making God part of their life.

-Too much importance has been made of the astral shell–usually those who have a vested religious interest in undermining mediumistic philosophies.
+Too much importance is made of the astral shell.
+Usually, those who have a vested religious interest in undermining mediumistic philosophies attack the idea.
 It is probable that there is residue energy, but this dissipates quickly after the death of the physical body.
 I feel that the Chinese Taoist philosophy comes closest to the truth of the matter.
-According to Taoism, the spirit (soul) has two parts: yang, which is the spiritual part:; and yin, which is the physical part.
+According to Taoism, the spirit (soul) has two parts: yang, which is the spiritual part and yin, which is the physical part.
 At physical death, the spirit (yang) leaves the body and goes to God, the yin (earthly body) returns to the earth and is no more.